jeffrafter/authkit/README.md

 * One time password support completed
 * Add Authy or Google Authenticator support
 * Avatars (possibly this should be within uploadkit)
-* User session tracking and revoking
 * Audit logs
 * No internationalization (i18n)
 * JavaScript validation for username and email availability and password complexity
+* Reset all sessions on password change

 ## Testing